 Choosing the right reciprocating saw

 When choosing a reciprocating saw, it is best to choose a battery-powered model.
-This is because a saw that runs off of cord power does not provide the power that you need to cut through large pieces of wood.
+This is because a saw that runs off of cord power does not provide the power you need to cut through large pieces of wood.
 A battery-powered reciprocating saw will provide enough power to do the job required by the user.

 Another important thing to consider is the size of the blade.
 When cutting wood with a reciprocating saw, you will need a thin blade that can cut through the material without cutting it too deeply.
 The thinner the blade, the safer it is for people around you and objects in your path.